xullnn/ls_pull_over_push/170/readme.md

 1. What is internet?

-The Internet (contraction of interconnected network) is the global system of interconnected computer networks that use the Internet protocol suite (TCP/IP) to link devices worldwide.
+The Internet is the global system of interconnected computer networks that use the Internet protocol suite (TCP/IP) to link devices worldwide.

 https://en.wikipedia.org/wiki/Internet